 Your body uses the skin to release well up to one pound of toxins per day.
 Polyester restricts this process by suffocating your pores.
 Here are a few ways in which this has hazardous effects on your health:

 1. Polyester creates an electric potential around your scrotum that blocks sperm production and increases the internal temperature of the sperm.
-This reduces sperm count and literally causes infertility.
+This reduces sperm count and can cause infertility.

 3. Polyester produces phytoestrogens, which act as endocrine (hormone) disruptors and also causes certain types of cancers.

 Given the potential health risks associated with these chemicals, prioritizing natural, eco-friendly fabrics is crucial.
-Organic and natural fibers like cotton, hemp, silk, and linen are ideal, especially for undergarments, sleepwear, and camisoles, which have prolonged contact with the skin.
+Organic and natural materials like cotton, hemp, silk, and linen are ideal, especially for undergarments, sleepwear, and camisoles, which have prolonged contact with the skin.
 Reducing chemical exposure translates to a lighter burden on your body, potentially leading to long-term health advantages.
+I understand we can’t completely eliminate toxins from our body, but because knowledge is power, we can make more informed decisions to reduce our exposure and promote a healthier well-being.

 Comments